-Avoid using Use instead

-Confined to a wheelchair, wheelchair-bound Wheelchair user

-Crippled Has a mobility disability, person

-with tetra/quadriplegia

-Lame Has a mobility disability, person

-with tetra/quadriplegia

-Deaf-dumb Deaf, hard of hearing

-Handicapped, invalid Person with disabilities or PRM

-Insane, crazy, psycho, maniac Has a mental health problem

-Retarded, idiot, "downs" Has a learning disability or an

-intellectual disability

-Normal, healthy Non-disabled

-Suffers from, afflicted by, victim of...
-Has e.g. cerebral palsy/autism/epilepsy...

-Dwarf, midget Person of short stature
+Avoid using Use instead confined to a wheelchair Wheelchair user crippled Has a mobility disability, person with tetra/quadriplegia lame Has a mobility disability, person with tetra/quadriplegia deaf-dumb Deaf, hard of hearing Handicapped, invalid Person with disabilities or person with reduced mobility insane, crazy, psycho, maniac Has a mental health problem retarded, idiot, 'downs' Has a learning disability or an intellectual disability normal, healthy non-disabled suffers from, afflicted by, victim of, has e.g. cerebral palsy/autism/epilepsy Dwarf, midget person of short stature

-ANNEX 5-F: ADVISORY NOTE ON PROCEDURES FOR CARRYING PERSONS WITH DISABILITIES AND PERSONS WITH REDUCED MOBILITY (PRMs)
+ANNEX 5-F ADVISORY NOTE ON PROCEDURES FOR CARRYING PERSONS WITH DISABILITIES AND PERSONS WITH REDUCED MOBILITY

-- 1.1 The purpose of this document is to help crews understand the different levels of assistance needed by persons with disabilities and persons with reduced mobility (PRMs) and to help air carriers comply with the requirements of Regulation (EC) No 1107/2006 concerning the rights of persons with disabilities and persons with reduced mobility (PRMs) and Commission Regulation (EU) No 965/2012 with regard to the carriage of special categories of passengers, developed in the Acceptable Means of Compliance (AMC) and Guidance Material (GM), Part-ORO (Organisation Requirements for Air Operations) and Part-CAT (Commercial Air Transport Operations). - 1.2 It has no statutory force and should be used only as informal guidance.
+The purpose of this document is to help crews understand the different levels of assistance needed by persons with disabilities and persons with reduced mobility (PRMs) and to help air carriers comply with the requirements of Regulation (EC) No 1107/2006 concerning the rights of persons with disabilities and persons with reduced mobility (PRMs) and Commission Regulation (EU) No 965/2012 with regard to the carriage of special categories of passengers, developed in the Acceptable Means of Compliance (AMC) and Guidance Material (GM), Part-ORO (Organisation Requirements for Air Operations) and Part-CAT (Commercial Air Transport Operations)41.

+It has no statutory force and should be used only as informal guidance.

-2 CONTEXT
+2. CONTEXT

-- 2.1 The number of persons with disabilities and PRMs is increasing particularly as a consequence of the ageing population.
-Improvements in access to airports and air services also mean that many more persons with some degree of disability or reduced mobility are now travelling by air. - 2.2 The European Regulation on air passenger rights for persons with disabilities and PRMs, Regulation (EC) No 1107/2006, clearly spells out the rights and responsibilities of PRMs.
+The number of persons with disabilities and PRMs is increasing - particularly as a consequence of the ageing population.
+Improvements in access to airports and air services also mean that many more persons with some degree of disability or reduced mobility are now travelling by air.

+The European Regulation on air passenger rights for persons with disabilities and persons with reduced mobility, Regulation (EC) No 1107/2006, clearly spells out their rights and the responsibilities of those providing assistance.
 The Regulation gives those persons greater confidence to travel and so will encourage higher levels of travel still as passengers recognise their rights and the prospect of redress if airports or air carriers fail to meet their legal duties.
-ECAC Doc 30, Part I, also includes a wide range of recommendations to facilitate air travel of PRMs. - 2.3 Air carriers and airports need to understand and respond to the broad spectrum of different passenger needs across the whole air travel market and the same is true of persons with disabilities and PRMs. - 2.4 It is necessary for air carriers to impose the safety conditions and effective risk - mitigating measures for carrying of persons with disabilities and PRMs.
+ECAC Doc 30, Part I, also includes a wide range of recommendations to facilitate air travel of persons with reduced mobility.

+Air carriers and airports need to understand and respond to the broad spectrum of different passenger needs across the whole air travel market and the same is true of persons with disabilities and persons with reduced mobility.

+It is necessary for air carriers to impose the safety conditions and effective risk - mitigating measures for carrying of persons with disabilities and persons with reduced mobility.
 In view of this fact the provisions of the EASA ED Decision 2016/004/R regarding the carrying of persons with disabilities and PRMs are incorporated in this document in Sections 5 and 6.